Grand Paris

 Lorsque descend la nuit,

-Comme il n'a pas de quoi s'payer une chambrette
+Comme il n'a pas de quoi s'payer une chambrette,

 Un couple heureux vient s'aimer en cachette.